 Have you created a folder structure on your computer?
-If so, you probably created folders and moved files into them either manually or by using a software program.
+Odds are, you probably have.
+You probably created folders and moved files into them either manually or by using a digital filing system.
 Either way, the next time you looked for a specific file, you needed to determine which folder it was in.

 For example, what if you want to send an old file to a friend?
 If you know the name of the file, you can type it into the search bar.
 But what if you don’t know its name or your search does not yield results?
 You will probably then start searching for it in all your folders.
 If your folder names and hierarchy make sense, you only need limited information about the file to find it quickly.
 If not, you might give up because it’s taking too long.